claui/cookiecutter-ansible-playbook/{{ cookiecutter.project_slug }}/README.md

   claui/public/op-vault-client
 ```

 ## Using {{ cookiecutter.project_title }}

 1. `cd` to the directory where this README is.

 2. In 1Password, look up the password under the item name _{{ cookiecutter.ansible_vault_itemname_in_1password }}_.

 3. Run one of the command lines in the _Command lines_ section.
-For every command line, append the options ` -i inventory --ask-vault-password` directly after the executable name `ansible` or `ansible-playbook`.
+For every command line, append the options `-i inventory --ask-vault-password` after the executable name `ansible` or `ansible-playbook`.

 ## Advanced: 1Password integration